pearpages/fullstack-react/docs/1-basics.md

 In React, native HTML elements always start with a lowercase letter whereas React component names always start with an uppercase letter.

+## Props

+The Product component can’t modify its votes. *this.props* is **immutable**.

+## Propagating the event

+We can pass down functions as props too.

+## ES6: Arrow functions and this

+Inside *ProductList*, we use array’s map() method on Data to setup the variable products.
+We pass an anonymous arrow function to map().
+Inside this arrow function, we call *this.handleProductUpVote*.
+Here, this is bound to the React object.

+JavaScript developers have traditionally used workarounds for this behavior, but arrow functions solve the problem by capturing the this value of the enclosing context.

+> We will use arrow functions for all anonymous functions.